tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-11-aws-developing-and-deploying-apps.markdown

 - Security
 ---

-This process is simple and most people should know when developing a serious AWS application.
-Follow the following steps to enable MFA:
+This process is simple and most people should use MFA when developing a serious AWS application.
+Follow the following steps to enable MFA for AWS:

 * Launch the AWS Console with your AWS Account.
 From the AWS Console, select "Identity & Access Management".